alex-gutev/generic-cl/README.md

 The collector interface is implemented for `HASH-MAP`'s.
 The [ACCUMULATE](#accumulate) method expects a `CONS` where the `CAR` is the key of the entry to create and the `CDR` is the corresponding value.

-An [EQUALP](#equalp) method is implemented for `HASH-MAP`'s which returns true if both maps contain the same number of entries and each key in the first map is present in the second map, with the corresponding value in the first map equal (by `EQUALP`) to the corresponding value in the second map. **Note:** if the two maps have different test functions, the `EQUALP` is not necessarily symmetric i.e. `(EQUALP A B)` does not imply `(EQUALP B A)`.
+An [EQUALP](#equalp) method is implemented for `HASH-MAP`'s which returns true if both maps contain the same number of entries and each key in the first map is present in the second map, with the corresponding value in the first map equal (by `EQUALP`) to the corresponding value in the second map. **Note:** if the two maps have different test functions, the `EQUALP` method is not necessarily symmetric i.e. `(EQUALP A B)` does not imply `(EQUALP B A)`.

 A [COPY](#copy) method is implemented for `HASH-MAP`'s which by default creates a new map with the same entries as the original map.
-If `:DEEP T` is provided the values (but not the keys) are copied by `(COPY VALUE :DEEP T)`.
+If `:DEEP T` is provided the values (but not the keys as they should be immutable) are copied by `(COPY VALUE :DEEP T)`.

 <a id="make-hash-map"></a>